Devi Sri Prasad: 2002–2005: Rise to prominence

 The next year, he composed the album of Tamil remake of Varsham – Mazhai.
-Devi has eleven album releases in 2005 in both Telugu and Tamil, the highest number of releases in a single year till date.
+Prasad has eleven album releases in 2005 in both Telugu and Tamil, the highest number of releases in a single year till date.
 The soundtrack album of Nuvvostanante Nenoddantana which was released on 21 December 2004, made DSP one of the most prolific musicians in India.
-For the first time in his music career, Devi remixed the song "Prema Kosamai Volalo" sung by Ghantasala for the 1951 film Pathala Bhairavi.
+For the first time in his music career, Prasad remixed the song "Prema Kosamai Volalo" sung by Ghantasala for the 1951 film Pathala Bhairavi.
 A reviewer of Idlebrain.com felt DSP had his best outcome.
 He cited that "The songs might not sound great when you listen on stereo.
 But they are entirely different when captured on the screen amid situations.
 Songs do stand out in the film as the best.
 The re-recording and background score are terrific.
 There is rhythm, merriment, emotions upsurge and passion that flows throughout these songs.
 Songs in this film are a part of story narration."
 He composed film score and soundtrack for the action films Bhadra, Bunny and Aaru, which received decent success.
-Devi's made his breakthrough in Tamil with the film Sachein, which became successful both commercially and critically.
+Prasad made his breakthrough in Tamil with the film Sachein, which became successful both commercially and critically.
 The songs "Vaadi Vaadi", "Dai Dai Dai Kattikkoda", "Kanmoodi Thirakumbothu" and "Gundu Manga Thoppukkulle" of the soundtrack became chartbusters upon its release.

-2006–2009: Bommarillu, Arya 2
+2006–2009: Bommarillu, Jalsa

 His next releases in 2006 were all romantic films.
 Of these, coming-of-age film Bommarillu was the biggest hit.
 The music of the film received positive response from critics.
 "Appudo Ippudo", "Nammaka Thappani" and "Bommani Geesthe" became chartbusters of the year.
 A critic from IndiaGlitz stated: "Bommani Geesthe is a quaint and quite folksy start.
 Something that Devi Sri Prasad hardly ever tries in recent times.
 After you listen to this, you would want him to try something similar again and again.
 His instrumentation, especially the violin ensemble, is in one word superb.
 The violin rendition of the film's theme in between is very beautiful.
 A good one in the album."
 It became one of the most sold Telugu music albums of the year.
 A repository of Indian songs has recommended the feel-good soundtracks to the audiences.
-Devi composed a classic traditional-style music album for Pournami for the first time.
+Prasad composed a classic traditional-style music album for Pournami for the first time.
 The track "Bharata Vedamuga" helped DSP prove his classical talent as well.
 It was an evergreen chartbuster and is recognized as most fine works performed by Chitra, DSP, Sirivennala, and Charmi, as well.
 A critic writing an article titled 'Six best compositions of the music director' to The Times of India included soundtracks of the films Anandam, Kalusukovalani, Manmadhudu, Varsham, Nuvvostanante Nenoddantana and Arya.
 All these works made him to win further more accolades.